 - Event Planning Assistance

 Click on tab to see more information about a specific facility

 - Timber-Linn Sports Complex

 Linn County Expo Center

 More than 209,000 square feet of total building space is available for your indoor multipurpose needs at the Linn County Expo Center.
 The Center consists of the Willamette Events Center, the Santiam Building, Cascade Livestock Pavilion, Calapooia Arena and space for RV camping.
-Calapooia Arena by itself offers 48,000 square feet of open space with theater-style seating for 2,400 spectators.
+Calapooia Arena by itself offers 48,000 square feet of open space with bleacher seating for 2,400 spectators.

 Albany Community Pool

 Located next to South Albany High School, the Albany Community Pool is a 50-meter, Olympic-sized community pool.
 The facility serves as a key destination for both long-course and short-course swim meets and water polo events.
 In 2019 those included the 10-U Oregon State Swimming Championships, the Country Financial June Invite, the 3/4A High School District Championships, and the 14-U and 18-U water polo league championships.